Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 As always, you should maintain an empathetic but professional tone when writing your check-in email.

-Examples of an email you might use to check in on a business contact
+Examples of a check-in email you might send to a business contact

 Having established what constitutes good and bad check-in emails, let’s go through some examples of what your message might look like.